The Best Air Purifier for Allergens

 60 Day Home Trial

-Removes airborne particles as small as .1 microns
+Removes airborne allergens as small as .1 microns

 Filtration & Ionization.Available in 3 sizes